Achieving Sobriety Through Alcohol Rehab

 Men can typically consume more alcohol than women, however, everyone is different and understanding your personal tolerance level.
 Alcohol poses serious health risks, including addiction with any amount of consumption.
 Other potential physical consequences include brain damage, liver damage, heart problems, pancreatitis, and other life-threatening issues.
 No one wishes to become terminally ill, but for those who drink excessively without the ability to stop, that nightmare can quickly become reality.

 Treatment programs are the best way to overcome a dependence to alcohol.
 Stopping suddenly is not recommended as alcohol withdrawal can be deadly.
 Medically managed detox proves the safest and most comfortable way to quit drinking for good.
 We have professionals ready to speak with you and explain treatment and answer any questions you may have.
-Call 1-503-676-6958.
+If you are from Oregon and need help, call (458) 214-8040.

 Addiction treatment provides each individual with tailored care to best suit his or her needs.
 Addiction is a disease and the substance abuse is a symptom of other larger issues, which are worked through during the program.
 Inpatient treatment programs occur in a residential facility with 24-hour care and medical attention.
 While attending an inpatient program, clients attend therapy, groups, 12 Step meetings, and other recovery oriented activities.
 Outpatient programs offer similar therapeutic approaches, but are geared toward already stabilized individuals.
 These programs are attended during the day or at night while the person commutes from home, allowing them to avoid taking a leave of absence.